OVERVIEW OF ONLINE FORMS OF ASSESSMENT

 - offering questions/answers ad random/or in different order, and;

 - not being able to go back to answered questions.

 For these test the HvA testing tools: Test Vision, Maple TA en Sowieso can be used.

 For the use of Brightspace: see next item.

-If these above requirements cannot be met, knowlegde tests should be administered with the use of online proctoring.
+If these above requirements cannot be met and the knowlegde test cannot be transformed to an other testing format, what remains it administring knowlegde tests with the use of online proctoring.

 BRIGHTSPACE AND SUMMATIVE ASSESSMENTS

 With regard to summative assessments, Brightspace (BS) can be used for: